 385:633.
 SEMINAR IN URBAN SOCIOLOGY.
+4 credits.
+An in-depth analysis of concepts of urbanism and the

 An in-depth analysis of concepts of urbanism and the theoretical frameworks in which they have been utilized from classic to contemporary periods; review of major contributions to the empirical analysis of urban life and to the establishment of program of urban regeneration.